 If you have severe or profound hearing loss, a team of experts at a cochlear implant center can help you decide whether you're a good candidate for this surgery.
 Typically, these experts include an ear doctor (otologist), audiologist, psychologist, counselor, and speech-language pathologist.
 The team works together to evaluate you, perform the surgery, and offer follow-up care.

 an exam of the external, middle, and inner ear to check for infection or other issues

 various hearing tests, such as an audiogram.
 This is a graph that charts how you respond to specific sounds.

 CT or MRI scans to check the inner ear and hearing nerve, in part to see whether the cochlea has a normal shape

 a physical exam to prepare for general anesthesia

 a psychological exam to assess whether you can cope with the implant (more common with children)

 When you're being evaluated for a cochlear implant, counseling will help you to have realistic expectations, as well as make sure that you understand the commitment required for learning how to use the implant.
-After receiving an implant, many people benefit from participating in a rehabilitation program.
-The goal of this program is to develop listening skills through the implant.
+After receiving an implant, many people benefit from a rehabilitation program.
+The goal is to develop listening skills through the implant.
 It is always recommended that children who receive implants participate in a rehabilitation program.